magic-wormhole/magic-wormhole-protocols/transit.md

 may be given a human readable name for UI purposes.
 We recommend using a primary domain name for that purpose.

 Hints have a `type` field, of which the currently known values are `direct-tcp-v1` `tor-tcp-v1` and `websocket-v1`.
-The former two are encoded the same way as the respective direct connection hints, hence the name.
+The former two are encoded the same way as the respective direct connection hints, hence the name -- however `tor-tcp-v1` may have a `"hostname"` that is a `.onion` domain (see RFC 7686).
 Hints of unknown type must be ignored.

-A hint of type `websocket-1` has an `url` field instead, which points to the WebSocket.
+A hint of type `websocket-v1` has an `url` field instead, which points to the WebSocket.
 Both relay servers and clients should support `wss://` and `ws://` URL schemes.
 If a relay server supports both, they should be advertised using two hints.